Chisanan232/PyMock-Server/docs/development/software-architecture.md

     * ``BaseSGIServer``
     * ``BaseCommandOption``

-Don't forget it also needs to import the Python web framework into **_PyMock-API_** to let it could generate Python code about
+Don't forget it also needs to import the Python web framework into **_PyMock-Server_** to let it could generate Python code about
 APIs with configuration.

 * Import web library